andreasthoelke/dotfiles/.vim/notes/notes29-09.md

 ## Temp next
 cut/ move map
+doc targets, substitute
+delete undo for vimrc. why is this so long? the changelist enables `g;` but it does not seem to be persisted/show up after vim restart

 ## Commit/ Release notes

+* vim-better-whitespace plugin
-* use easyclip:
+* easyclip:
   * delete does not change clipboard
   * `S` substitute motion
   * yank stack use with <leader>"<regnum>
   * persisted and shared with vim instances
 * close all Markbar wins on VimLeave [cleanup](../../.vimrc#Cleanup:)
 * include file-local marks
-* deleted global marks re-apear after vim-restart
+* refresh shada to avoid deleted global marks re-apear after vim-restart
 * ctrlP MRU map to `gp`
 * dont jump to markbar win on open
 * use `mo` and `to` to toggle markbar & tagbar